OpenSecuritySummit/oss2018/content/working-sessions/Owasp securetea.md

 ## WHY
 OWASP Securete can help someone
 To alert the user via twitter, whenever her laptop had been accessed someone.<br>
+Nit just alert via twitter we want to add some feture by sms, line,telegram and whatsapp

 ## What
 The OWASP SecureTea Project that was developed to be used by anyone who is interested in Security IOT (Internet of Things) and still needs further development.<br>